spanezz/fatturaelettronica/openssl.md

 Infocamere reported that the file was signed correctly.

-I have not tried sending the fattura elettronica to see if it would be accepted, because I have no customer to bill at the moment.
+I have submitted the fattura elettronica and it has been successfully sent.
+I am now waiting to see if it gets accepted by the recipient, to complete the cycle.

-If you have a chance, please try this out and let me know the outcome, ideally with a patch to this file.

 # Links